hacs/integration/custom_components/hacs/checks/README.md

 - There is one file pr. check.
 - All checks needs tests to verify every possible outcome for the check.
 - It's better with multiple files than a big check.
-- All checks uses `RepositoryCheck` as the base class.
+- All checks uses `RepositoryCheck` or `RepositoryActionCheck` as the base class.
+- The `RepositoryActionCheck` are for checks that will breaks compability with with exsisting repositories (default), so these are only run in github actions.
 - The class name should describe what the check does.
 - Only use `check` or `async_check` methods to define checks.
-- If a check is implemented that breaks compability with exsisting repositories (default), it can only be active if run as a github action (use the `self.action` property to check for that in the check)
 - If a check should fail, raise `RepositoryCheckException` with the failure message.